 In contrast, he points to another Liverpool-based practice, Studio Mutt, who are very active on Instagram and Twitter and whose website features a six point vision statement of sorts.

 “Find a way of promoting your practice that comes naturally to you,” counsels Knikker.
 “If you really dislike social media, then it will show if you try to force yourself.
 You might not reach the people you want to reach.
 Ultimately, you want to ensure people identify with your work.”

 How to win work: the architect’s guide to business development and marketing by Jan Knikker, is now available from RIBA Publishing.

 Text by Matt Milton.
 This is a Professional Feature edited by the RIBA Practice team.
-Send us your feedback and ideas on 7 October and 3 November 2021.
+Send us your feedback and ideas.

 RIBA Core Curriculum: Business, clients and services.